yewcy-byte/Webinar-Automation-System/README.md

 - Track webinar submissions with scores and resume metadata.
 - Support interview start and end dates for submissions.

-### WhatsApp bulk messaging

-- Upload an Excel file with contacts.
-- Auto-detect phone and name columns.
-- Validate phone numbers before sending.
-- Personalize each message with placeholders.
-- Set the webinar link inside the message.
-- Preview the final message before sending.
-- View successful and failed send counts.

 ## Tech stack

 - Next.js 16